RESEARCH STARTER

 The fundamental issue for these confrontations was the fact that the Yaqui held communally owned village lands that were a potential source of material wealth and power for the Spaniards and, later, the Mexicans.
 To the Yaqui, land always meant an ancient, divinely given heritage to be held in sacred trust.
 This sacredness of the land, the yo aniya (enchanted world), had become intricately bound with every aspect of Yaqui life.

 From 1886 to 1910, General Porfirio Díaz, the last dictator before the Mexican Revolution, sold millions of Yaqui-occupied acres to foreigners at bargain prices.
 The Yaqui, led by Cajeme, drove back government expeditions sent out to take possession of their land.
 The resistance was declared an intolerable crime, and the Yaqui were forced to surrender by being starved into submission.
 Yaqui lands became private landholdings, Cajeme was “tried” and shot in 1887, and thousands of Yaqui individuals were sold like cattle for seventy-five pesos each to rich plantation owners in Yucatán and Quintana Roo.
 Unaccustomed to the hot tropical sun, they worked as enslaved peoples in brutal conditions and, with no hope for the future, died in large numbers.
 After being forced from their lands, some Yaqui members found their way into Arizona and settled in the environs of Tucson and other parts of the southwestern United States.
-Others were able to stay in Sonora, Mexico, under the protection of non-native ranchers.
+Others were able to stay in Sonora, Mexico, under the protection of non-indigenous ranchers.
 In the late 1930s, the Mexican government returned about one-third of Yaqui territory.
 By the 1990s, the restless Yaqui spirit had been rekindled in its ancestral homeland and other areas.
 Timeless rituals were revived to coalesce into ceremonies reflective of the yo aniya, the land where all sources of divine power lie.

-The Yaqui, nevertheless, continue to face challenges.
+The Yaqui, nevertheless, continued to face challenges.
 The Yaqui farming community in Sonora, in particular, has been exposed to very high levels of pesticides, which studies conducted in the 1990s showed were negatively affecting their children's physical stamina, hand-eye coordination, balance, gross motor skills, aggression levels, emotional regulation, memory, and creativity.
 They have also had to contend with problems arising from the Mexico-US drug trade and from border crossings, particularly for religious ceremonies.
 Water rights have been another area of contention.
 Sonora has initiated an aqueduct project to transport water from the Yaqui River to the Mexican state's largest city, which the Yaqui fear may endanger their livelihoods and very survival.
 As construction began on the aqueduct, Yaqui members began both physical and legal resistance.
 In several instances, the Yaqui blocked highways.
 The Yaqui also took the Mexican government to court and won a series of court decisions.
 This activism has come at a price, nonetheless.
-Since 2020 members of the Yaqui have been murdered as this dispute has continued.
+Since 2020, members of the Yaqui have been murdered as this dispute has continued.
 Into the mid-2020s, environmental challenges and a fight for water rights plagued the Yaqui in Mexico, disrupting their culture.
 Violence and kidnappings continued.
 In the United States, the federally recognized Pascua Yaqui Tribe is based in Tucson, Arizona, and the Pascua Yaqui Reservation is in southern Arizona.
 Through gaming and other economic ventures, the Yaqui make revenue, which they put toward services for their members.
-The Yaqui are also affected by relations at the US-Mexico border and worked with the US Department of Homeland Security's Tribal Homeland Security Advisory Council to collaborate on a plan to allow for Indigenous crossings of family.
+The Yaqui are also affected by relations at the US-Mexico border, and worked with the US Department of Homeland Security's Tribal Homeland Security Advisory Council to collaborate on a plan to allow for Indigenous crossings of family.

 Bibliography